thyham/Lost-Found/README.md

   Password: demo123

 Staff
-- Username: demo
+- Username: staff
-  Password: demo123
+  Password: staff123

 Login into any of these accounts to utilise the application's features.